 This course is for the serious French student to prepare for success in the AP course the following year.
-"Students cultivate their understanding of French language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and community, personal and public identity, beauty and aesthetics, science and technology, contemporary life, and global challenges" (Collegeboard.org) in a warm, encouraging, fun, and media-rich environment.
+Students will master vocabulary related to more abstract themes such as family and community, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges.
+Students continue to develop their cultural and grammatical understanding by speaking, listening, reading, and writing.
+Students will speak only French in a warm, encouraging, fun, and media-rich environment.
 Students will complete a review of advanced grammar and vocabulary, complete cultural activity module presentations, and read and conduct sophisticated literary analysis of Le Petit Prince.